When was Cajamar Caja Rural, as it is today, founded?

 The Cajamar Cooperative Group is a consolidable group of credit entities which was authorised and classified as an Institutional Protection System (SIP) by the Bank of Spain in December 2009.
 Following the 2009 and 2013 merger of Cajamar Caja Rural with Ruralcaja, CR Castellón, Crèdit València, Caja Rural de Casinos and Caja Rural de Canarias, it is now made up of Cajamar Caja Rural, Caixa Rural Torrent, Caixa Rural de Vila-real, Caixaltea, Caixa Rural Burriana, Caixa Rural Nules, Caixacallosa, Caixapetrer, Caixaalqueries, Caixa Rural San Vicent Ferrer de Vall d'Uixó, Caja Rural de Cheste, Caixa Rural d'Alginet, Caja Rural de Villar, Caixaturís, Caixa Rural Vilavella, Caixa Albalat, Caixa Rural de Almenara, Caixa Rural Vilafamés and Caixa Rural Xilxes.

-It is the leading Spanish credit cooperative, with 4 million clients and 1.4 million stakeholders, 1,223 offices and over 6,091 employees.
-It is present in 42 provinces of Andalusia, Aragon, Asturias, Balearic Islands, Canary Islands, Cantabria, Castile-La Mancha, Castile and Leon, Catalonia, Region of Valencia, Extremadura, Galicia, La Rioja, Madrid, Navarra and the Region of Murcia, as well as in the autonomous cities of Ceuta and Melilla.
+It is the leading Spanish credit cooperative, with 3.5 million clients and 1.4 million stakeholders, 926 offices and over 5,465 employees.
+It is present in 46 provinces of Andalusia, Aragon, Asturias, Balearic Islands, Canary Islands, Cantabria, Castile-La Mancha, Castile and Leon, Catalonia, Region of Valencia, Extremadura, Galicia, La Rioja, Madrid, Navarra, Basque Country and the Region of Murcia, as well as in the autonomous cities of Ceuta and Melilla.

 Which position does Grupo Cooperativo Cajamar hold within the sector as a whole?

-Between all the banks, savings banks, rural savings bank and other credit cooperatives and financial entities operating in Spain, Grupo Cooperativo Cajamar is 15th in the national ranking.
+Between all the banks, savings banks, rural savings bank and other credit cooperatives and financial entities operating in Spain, Grupo Cooperativo Cajamar is ranked 11th in the country in terms of volume of assets.

 Which are the governing bodies of the entities that make up Grupo Cooperativo Cajamar?